MetaFam/XP/SeedDistroGuide.md

 10. Once the `seedAllocations` transaction has executed, upload the `snapshot.json` to the Fleek storage.
 11. The distribution should now be claimable.
 Test out if it works by going to [claim.metagame.wtf](https://claim.metagame.wtf).
 You might need to force refresh the page if the latest distribution doesnt show up right away (SHIFT + click refresh).
 12. Commit and push these changes to master.

+## D. Deducting minted SEEDs from ledger

+1. In the XP repo, make the following changes to the `scripts/seed-minting.js` file:
+   i. set `MINT_TX_HASH` to the etherscan link for the `seedAllocations` transaction from step C.10 above. ii. set `MINT_DATE` to the date of the said transaction iii.
+Uncomment the lines that call `deductSeedsAlreadyMinted` (currently lines 116 and 117).
+2. Run `node ./scripts/seed-minting.js` again and ensure there's no major errors or large "Extra SEED Balance" messages logged.
+3. Ensure that the `toMintXMerkle.json` file for the current distribution did not have any changes.
+This ensures that the on chain distribution exactly matches the ledger state.
+4. Run `yarn serve` and double check that the current balance in SEED Accounts is 0 for people in the distribution.
+5. Commit the updates to `ledger.json` and push them to master with a PR.